vkaykun/Multi-Agent-DAO/README.md

 - Manages advanced trading strategies for tokens, e.g.:
 - Take-profit (TP) levels, stop-loss (SL), trailing stop, DCA, grids, rebalancing.
 - Position tracking: opens or updates positions based on user instructions or proposals.
-- treasuryAgent triggers token swaps when conditions are met as dictated by the strategyAgent (e.g., price threshold).
+- TreasuryAgent triggers token swaps when conditions are met as dictated by the strategyAgent (e.g., price threshold).
 - Users simply define a strategy in natural language for a particular open trade (e.g. set a take profit at 30% for position 'X').